JardaniWorld/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This code returns the nth node of a singly linked list
+This code returns the sum of all the n data of a singly linked list